Cut Longer Facings for Better-Looking Garments

 I recommend using a knitted or woven preshrunk interfacing.
 It doesn't hurt to preshrink and usually helps the look of the finished garment.
 But beware, even if you did preshrink the interfacing, it could shrink more during pressing.

-Posted on Aug 12th, 2013 in sewing, garment construction, how-to, tips & tricks, interfacing, curved hem
+Posted on Aug 12th, 2013 in sewing, garment construction, All How-To, tips & tricks, interfacing, curved hem